mookjp/rails-docker-example/README.md

   * Build Docker images
 3. deploy
   * Run Docker containers
-  * This task excutes 3 command of `docker-compose`: stop, rm and up.
-You don't have to care of containers running as it stops all of runnning containers.
+  * This task executes 3 commands of `docker-compose`: stop, rm and up.
+You don't have to care of containers running as it stops all of running containers.

-Building images and runnnig containers works by execute `docker-compose`.
+Building images and running containers works by execute `docker-compose`.
 See [docker-compose.yml](https://github.com/mookjp/rails-docker-example/blob/master/docker-compose.yml)

 #### * If you met `exit status 4` while building Docker image